How to choose the right tutor

 Is it an individual and tailored approach?
 Or is it one size fits all?

 The best form of education is one that is specifically tailored to fit the student’s needs.
 A customised approach should include regular informal assessments.
 This ensures the students are moving at a pace that is not only comfortable but also ensures they are gaining a solid knowledge of the subjects and skills they are learning within it.

 Individual tutoring is the best way to achieve this, as it guarantees the student will get their tutors full and undivided attention for the duration of the lesson.

 3. Find a tutoring business that is open and clear about who their tutors are and what they offer.

-When looking into a tutoring business, ask some tough questions.
+When looking into a tutoring business, it pays to ask some tough questions.
 The good news is, an excellent tutoring business will have access to all of these answers with very little effort on your part.
-Be wary of tutoring businesses or websites that are not open about who their tutors are, their level of education, and whether their employ or contract their workers.
+Be wary of tutoring businesses or websites that are not open about who their tutors are, their level of education, and whether they employ or contract their workers.

 Here are some questions you should ask: